Shelby Foote: Views

-Speaking in 1989, Foote stated that "this black separatist movement is a bunch of junk", believing that African-Americans should model themselves on Jews, who Foote believed had a talent for making money.
-Foote, however, believed "the odds against" black people were to be "too great" for them to succeed in the US, as a result of "having a different color skin".
-Foote maintained that the KKK of the 1920s was "mostly anti-Catholic, incidentally anti-Semitic and really was not much concerned about the Negro".
+Foote retained complex, patriarchal and sympathetic views of African Americans and race relations.
+He called his native Southern culture "perhaps the most racist society in the United States."
+However, he believed his knowledge of the South meant he understood African-Americans like Nat Turner better than Northern African-American intellectuals did: "I think that I am closer to Nat Turner than James Baldwin is....
+I consider somebody out of Harlem to be very different from someone out of Tidewater Virginia."
+Speaking in 1989, Foote stated that "this black separatist movement is a bunch of junk," believing that African-Americans should model themselves on Jews, who Foote believed had a talent for making money.
+Foote, however, believed "the odds against" black people were to be "too great" for them to succeed in the US, as a result of "having a different color skin."